maz-net-au/maz-net-au.github.io/digital/readme.md

 * Required: no

 #### input.webDisplay
 If true, a control is rendered for this device in the web UI.
-It will be shown with a Toggle button.
+It will be shown with a Toggle button with the label described above.
 * Type: boolean
 * Default: false
 * Required: no

 #### input.pin
 The GPIO pin number that the digital device is connected to.
 This can often be different to the number printed on the hobby board so you might need to check your datasheet.
-This goes into the digitalRead(<pin) call within the loop()
+This goes into the digitalRead(pin) call within the loop()
 * Type: integer
 * Range: 0-255
 * Default: -1